IDAES/idaes-pse/docs/models/node.rst

 Node Block
 ==========

-The IDAES Node block represents a pass-throguh unit or simple pipe wih no holdup.
+The IDAES Node block represents a pass-through unit or simple pipe with no holdup.
 The primary use for this unit is in conceptual design applications for linking Arcs to/from different process alternatives.

 Degrees of Freedom
 ------------------